Thermal Pads vs Thermal Paste: The Best Choice for Mounting Your Heatsinks

-I used to work as a construction assistant where my primary responsibility was as a leveler of properties prior to the heavy concrete trucks laying down a level foundation.
+I used to work as a construction assistant, where my primary responsibility was to level properties prior to the heavy concrete trucks laying down a level foundation.
 It was a tedious and taxing job, but something that is quite crucial for a building in order for it to withstand years of use and abuse.
 I would run through a spit of land with nothing more than a shovel ensuring that the ground is flat and level within an inch tolerance.
 One inch leaves very little room for error in my work.
 By the end of the day, you better believe I had that sucker down and looking like a site fit enough to build the great pyramids on.

 But as perfect and flawless as I thought my work to be, there still remained the unavoidable one-inch bumps and dips here and there.
 Although at a micro-fraction of the size, your CPU will inevitably hold those tiny bumps here and tiny dips there, too.
 It’s the way of the world for a CPU to experience difficulties staying at pristine levelness.
 With the right understanding of mounting heat sinks, though, you can do better at keeping your CPU in the shape and structure that it needs to be.

-The thermal compound paste will hold for a very long time, and it will be a far superior option when it comes to transfer of heat to your heatsink.
-A layer of thermal paste will form a complete coating over the top of the component.
+The thermal adhesive will hold for a very long time, and it will be a far superior option when it comes to heat transfer or thermal conductivity to your heatsink.
+A layer of thermal paste or thermal grease will form a complete coating over the top of the component.
 Because it is a thick liquid, it will fill in all the gaps on the component and the bottom of the heatsink.
 This provides much better heat transfer to the heat sink.

 Laird thermal paste (Image source)

 Thermal pads, on the other hand, will still lay down nicely on this nearly flat surface (similar to laying down a huge piece of plywood over my close to level ground).
 However, there will still be very small gaps between the CPU and the thermal pad.
-These small air gaps will provide slightly lower heat transfer rate as air is not as conducive to transferring heat.
+These small air gaps will provide slightly lower heat transfer conductivity rate as air is not as good at transferring heat.

 If you're still unsure if you should use thermal pad or thermal paste, both solutions will leave you with a very close-to-level surface on which to mount your heat sink.
 If temperature rise is a greater concern and you need that extra half a degree of temperature reduction, then go with the thermal paste.
 In components that consume much more power, such as a high-performance FPGA or CPU, using a thermal pad or thermal paste is not where the debate ends.
 You'll likely need to add a cooling fan to these components to ensure temperature is brought down to an appropriate level.